What’s it about?

 As it turns out, your strict adherence to the regulations was precisely what sent you crashing into the waves.

 Professors Stuart and Hubert Dreyfus of California have spent decades researching how adults learn new abilities.
 They looked at everyone from jet pilots to chess players and discovered that learning a skill usually happens in five steps.
 People begin as novices and work their way up through the phases.
 You start as an advanced beginner, then progress through competence, proficiency, and expertise.
-Making the transition from novice to advanced beginner is more complex than it appears.
+Making the transition from novice to an advanced beginner is more complex than it appears.

 However, if you want to become an advanced beginner, you’ll need to start applying your new skills in the real world, which is complex and messy.